 Furthermore, applicants can send us their applications via e-mail.
-However, please note that e-mails are generally not sent in encrypted form and that applicants themselves must provide encryption.
-Therefore, we can not take any responsibility for the transmission of the application between the sender and the reception on our server and therefore recommend to use an online form or the postal dispatch.
-Instead of applying via the online form and e-mail, applicants still have the opportunity to send us the application by post.
+However, please note that emails are generally not sent in encrypted form and that applicants themselves must provide encryption.
+Therefore, we cannot take any responsibility for the transmission of the application between the sender and the reception on our server and therefore recommend using an online form.
+Instead of applying via the online form and e-mail, applicants can still have the opportunity to send us the application by post.

 The data provided by the applicants may be further processed by us in the event of a successful application for employment purposes.
 Otherwise, if the application for a job offer is not successful or an application is withdrawn, which the applicants are entitled to at any time, the applicants’ data will be deleted post a period of six (6) months.

 We delete the requests, if they are no longer required.
 We check the necessity every two years; Furthermore, the legal archiving obligations apply.